api3dao/old-api3-docs/docs/chainapi/user-guides/registration.md

 ---

-4. **Register Email**: (first time connecting) After the MetaMask popup closes you may be prompted for your email address if the MetaMask account you selected is not recognized by ChainAPI.
+4. **Register Email**: After the MetaMask popup closes you may be prompted for your email address if the MetaMask account you selected is not recognized by ChainAPI.
 ChainAPI associates your email address with your MetaMask wallet account for future communications.
-Enter your email, wait a moment for it verification, then select the _Confirm Email_ button.

    An email will be sent to you asking you to confirm ownership of the email address.
 After performing the confirmation ChainAPI should show its **Getting